jfalameda/refinerycms-dynamicfields/readme.md

-# Customfields extension for Refinery CMS.
+# Custom fields extension for Refinery CMS.

 This plugin allows you to create models dynamically and attach them to pages in order to request customizable information and to present it later on the front-end.